clouserw/melaniemagidow.com/content/blog/mena-lit-calendar.md

 This is a running list of the group reads happening at MENA on Goodreads.
 For current updates, visit the [MENA Lit Group](https://www.goodreads.com/group/show/413-middle-east-north-african-lit).

-## 2025 Reading Schedule
+## 2026 Reading Schedule

-The group has planned three reads:
+The group has planned four open reads:

+- Jan-Mar | Something for Your Challenge (something on your personal challenge).
+There is also a small group read of Murjana by Ghada Karmi.
+- Apr-Jun | Children's/Young Adult Literature
+- Jul-Sep | Fiction
+- Oct-Dec | Poetry

+---

+For the following, the Group Discussion has ended but the conversation is always open to new contributions

+### 2025

 - Jan-Mar Granada by Radwa Ashour
 - May-Aug Open Read for Fiction
 - Sep-Dec Open Read for Nonfiction

----

-For the following, the Group Discussion has ended but the conversation is always open to new contributions

 ### 2024

 - Jan-Mar Open Read for Children’s/YA (my focus on author Naomi Shihab Nye)